fluffy-factory/toolbox/docs/scss/tips/ie.md

 }
 ```

-or you can use mixin
+or you can use this mixin:

 ```scss
 @include media-for($ie) {